Kyuu-Ji/htb-write-up/jarmis/write-up-jarmis.md

 ![Jarmis API Documentation](jarmis_web-2.png)

-There is an tool on GitHub called [JARM](https://github.com/salesforce/jarm), which does the same task and explains **TLS Fingerprinting** in depth.
+There is a tool on GitHub called [JARM](https://github.com/salesforce/jarm), which does the same task and explains **TLS Fingerprinting** in depth.
 ```
 JARM works by actively sending 10 TLS Client Hello packets to a target TLS server and capturing specific attributes of the TLS Server Hello responses.
 The aggregated TLS server responses are then hashed in a specific way to produce the JARM fingerprint.
 ```